quire-io/guide/_docs/tasklist-08-inline-assign.md

-## Inline add a task to board

-You can add a task to a specific board with `^` directly from the task name.

-For example, you can type `Publish the article ^` in the task name and use the arrow key to choose which board you want to add the task to.

-**Note:** If the project doesn’t have a board, you would need to create a board first, in order to add the task to a board.
-{: .notice--warning}

 ## Inline transfer task to another project

 You can transfer a task to another project with `>` directly from the task name.